 - 1 teaspoon dried oregano

-- Add crushed tomatoes, rice, and chicken broth.
-Stir well, bring to a simmer, cover and cook for 25-30 minutes, stirring every five minutes until nearly done.
-Add shrimp, cook on low for 5 minutes until shrimp are cooked.
+- Bring to a simmer, then cover and cook for 25-30 minutes, stirring every five minutes until nearly done.

 - If you can't find Andouille sausage, sometimes called cajun sausage, kielbasa or Mexican chorizo are decent alternatives that are widely available.